Has the court issued a decision yet?

 I’m worried that my loved one will face retaliation if they speak out against DOC’s handling of the pandemic.
 Is there any way to protect them?

-If your loved one has faced retaliation related to DOC’s coronavirus response, please contact us and do your best to have your loved one connect with us directly through our confidential Collect line (206-382-3399).
+If your loved one has faced retaliation related to DOC’s coronavirus response, please contact us and do your best to have your loved one connect with us via mail, and we will respond by mail or by scheduling a call to speak with your loved one.
 We have heard many stories already about retaliation and we have committed to responding individually to those situations in any way available to us.